Men’s Bible Study

 Contact: Rex & Sacra Vaughan (email@example.com)

-Class members are in their 60’s - 80’s who are married, widowed and single.
+CLASS: Class members are in their 60’s - 80’s who are married, widowed and single.
 Weekly attendance is about 12 people.
-Four class members as well as various guest speakers teach the class on a rotating basis.
-Knox-Peabody has several socials per year including a Christmas party.
-The class contributes to the DFUMC Preschool and CMO programs, the Methodist Children's Home, the Decatur Emergency Assistance Ministry, Hagar's House and Aldersgate Homes.
+Four class members, as well as various guest speakers, teach the class on a rotating basis.
+They have several socials per year including a Christmas party.
+The class contributes to the DFUMC Preschool and CMO programs, Methodist Children's Home, Decatur Emergency Assistance Ministry, Hagar's House and Aldersgate Homes.

 Location: Education Building, Gathering Room (101)

 Contact: Doug Joyner and Bob Hill (firstname.lastname@example.org)

-Koinonia is the Greek word for fellowship and this class epitomizes that word.
-They enjoy studying and worshiping together, as well as celebrating and supporting each other through life's daily joys and sorrows.
+CLASS: Koinonia is the Greek word for fellowship and this class epitomizes that word.
+They enjoy study and worship together.
+They celebrate and support each other through life's daily joys and sorrows.
 This is a class of singles and married couples in their 60’s and 70’s who come from all over the metro area.
-Attendance ranges from 20 to 35 each Sunday.
+Attendance ranges from 20-35 each Sunday.
 Members are divided into four groups who plan the programs, refreshments, devotionals and monthly social activities for the class.
 They support Honduras Outreach, Appalachian Service Project, Mountain View Nursing Home, Hagar House Shelter for Women and other missions as requested.